jolicode/JoliTypo/README.md

 - fully tested
 - easy to integrate into modern PHP project (composer and autoload)
 - robust (make use of `\DOMDocument` instead of parsing HTML with dummy regexp)
+- smart enough to avoid Javascript, Code, CSS processing (protected tags)
 - fast
-- fully open and usable in any project (MIT Licence)
+- fully open and usable in any project (MIT License)

+**This software is still in alpha, some Fixer are missing for a proper release.**

 Available Fixer
 ===============